-Schedule an introductory, 30-minute phone call to determine if our expertise is a good match for your wealth management needs.
+Schedule an introductory, 15-minute phone call to determine if our expertise is a good match for your wealth management needs.

-Together, we'll review your current financial situation, discuss your needs and concerns, and identify your near- and long-term goals.
+Together, we'll review your current financial situation, discuss your challenges and concerns, and identify your near- and long-term goals.

 We apply our disciplined financial planning framework to develop your personalized wealth management and investment plan.

-We work primarily with individuals and families with at least $1 million in investable assets due to an inheritance or windfall, who are seeking comprehensive financial advice and services.
-Our clients include inheritors, property sellers, the recently divorced or widowed, and awardees of settlements or other windfalls, who need help coordinating the various aspects of their financial life and securing their financial future.
+We work primarily with individuals and families with at least $1.5 million in investable assets who are seeking comprehensive financial advice and services.
+Our clients include inheritors, property sellers, the recently divorced or widowed, and awardees of settlements or other windfalls.
+These clients often need help coordinating the various aspects of their complex financial lives.

 Not everyone providing financial advice or managing money is a fiduciary.
-Some financial advisors are only held to a lesser “suitability” standard.
-For example, they may be incentivized to recommend products that aren’t necessarily in your best interest if they earn them a larger sales commission.
+In fact, most aren't.
+Some financial advisors are only held to a “suitability” standard.
+In that case, they may be incentivized (via commissions, kickbacks, etc.) to recommend products that aren’t necessarily the best ones for you.

 On the other hand, a fiduciary financial advisor is legally and ethically bound to act in your best interest.
 Our singular focus is on helping you achieve your financial goals.
-Since we are a fee-only firm, we will never recommend a product that isn’t right for you because we get paid more.
-Our fee only increases if your investable assets do, too.
+Since we only get paid for our advice, we will never recommend anything but what we believe to be the best products and services for you.

 The simplest way to find out is to ask.
-If a financial advisor says they’re not a fiduciary, ask why not.
+If a financial advisor says their firm does not act as a fiduciary at all times, ask why not.
 As a client or potential client, you have a right to know who you are working with and what that means for your financial success.

 Make sure any advisor you’re interviewing can clearly communicate their financial planning approach, investment philosophy, and most importantly, how they’re compensated.
-If you detect potential conflicts of interest or get a bad feeling about the financial advisor in general, you may be in the wrong place.
+If you detect potential conflicts of interest or get a bad feeling about the financial advisor in general, you are likely in the wrong place.

 As an independent wealth manager, we do not hold any client assets here at Sherwood Wealth Management.
 Instead, we partner with best-in-class financial institutions to custody client funds and clear trades.
-As two of the most reputable and established financial custodians in the industry, we feel confident in Pershing and Charles Schwab to safeguard our clients’ assets.
+As two of the most reputable and established financial custodians in the industry, we feel confident that Pershing LLC and Charles Schwab & Co. will safeguard our clients’ assets.

-As a client, you should expect ongoing, personalized, and proactive financial planning and investment management.
-In addition, we help you coordinate all areas of your financial life, including tax planning and family legacy planning.
-In short, we oversee your entire financial picture, so you can focus on enjoying your wealth.
+As a client, you should expect ongoing, personalized, and proactive financial planning and investment management services.
+In addition, we help coordinate all areas of your financial life, including tax planning and family legacy planning.
+In short, we oversee your entire financial picture, so you can focus on enjoying the things that matter to you.